phalcon/documentation/docs/coding-standard.md

 - - -

-Last update: 2019-07-04

-Phalcon is written in [Zephir][zephir], a language that the Phalcon Team invented and is actively developing.
-Therefore, there are no established coding standards that developers can follow, should they wish to.

-In this document, we outline the coding standard that Phalcon is using for editing Zephir files.
-The coding standard is a variant of [PSR-12][psr-12] developed by [PHP-FIG][php-fig]
+Phalcon is written in PHP and follows the [PSR-12][psr-12] coding standard developed by [PHP-FIG][php-fig], with a few additional conventions outlined below.
+All code must pass the static analyzer (`phpstan`) and the coding standard checks (`phpcs`) before it can be merged.

 ## Files